grodansparadis/pyvscphelper/README.md

 # Official VSCP Python helper library

 This is the official Python VSCP helper library for the VSCP project (https://www.vscp.org).
+This is a wrapper for the vscphelper lib.

 Available on [PyPi](https://pypi.org/project/pyvscphelper/) Se also [pyvscp](https://pypi.org/project/pyvscp/), [pyvscpclasses](https://pypi.org/project/pyvscpclasses/) and [pyvscptypes](https://pypi.org/project/pyvscptypes/)